Chocolate, the Brain and Obesity

 Harvard University studies show that Kuna Indians in Panama have among the lowest rates of cardiovascular disease in the world despite poor sanitation and no access to Western medicine.
 Their low incidence of stroke and heart attack, and exceptionally good blood pressure, has been attributed to drinking four to five cups of locally grown cocoa per person per day.
 Because they can’t afford milk and sugar, they drink it with boiled mashed bananas.

-The country that eats the most chocolate in the world today is Switzerland and they are way down in the list of most obese countries – they don’t even feature in the top one hundred.
-Could it be that consuming high quality chocolate reduces sugar consumption in other forms?
-Could the way that chocolate is consumed influence people’s food habits for the better?
+The country that eats the most chocolate in the world is Switzerland and they are way down the list of most obese countries – they don’t even feature in the top 100.
+Does eating high quality chocolate reduce sugar consumption in other forms?
+Could we learn to consume chocolate in a way that influences our eating habits for the better?
 Can different emotional states while eating chocolate affect body fat deposition?

 This presentation is a fascinating exploration of the art and science of chocolate savouring – and how tasting more, leads to eating less.
-Discover how chocolate can actually be an ally in weight management.
-When people stop multi-tasking, learn to engage all their senses, and let go of guilt around chocolate, they change their brain and body chemistry and eat much less yet feel more satisfied.
+When people stop multi-tasking, learn to engage all their senses, and let go of guilt around chocolate, they change their brain and body chemistry and feel more satisfied by eating less.